About // Contact // CV

 2024 · Unfolding Roots, l’apparement 49c, New York, NY

-2023 · Project Row Houses Summer Studio Stages Takeover, Project Row Houses, Houston, TX
+2023 · Project Row Houses Summer Studio Stages, Project Row Houses, Houston, TX

 · Everything But The Kitchen Sink